Bold new era of arts funding deliver $7m for arts and culture in NSW

 - Creative Koori Projects funding will support 7 major Aboriginal arts and cultural projects from organisations across regional NSW and Western Sydney.

-A full list of Round 1 recipients is available here.
+Find a full list of Round 1 recipients.

-Round 2 of Create NSW’s Annual Organisation, Project and Creative Koori Projects funding opens 3 February 2020 and closes 2 March 2020, with guidelines available here.
+Round 2 of Create NSW’s Annual Organisation, Project and Creative Koori Projects funding opens 3 February 2020 and closes 2 March 2020.
+Read guidelines.